franciskershaw/slice-of-pie/README.md

 1. **Homepage, containing:**

-* Animation or video which acts as an alternative to a hero image, with one potential idea being a quick animation of the table itself being assembled.
+* Hero image which captures the tone of the site and introduces the user to what is being sold.
 * The name of the site and calls to action directing the user to the ‘build your table’ and ‘create account’ sections of the site.
 * Featured products just beneath the fold, split into two sides of the screen.
 Each box has an image of the product and a ‘view’ button.
 First one could be the basic or flagship product (which is the cheapest available table), and the second one could be the most premium offering.
+* A brief about section to provide slightly more context for any organic visitors.

 2. **Registration/login/password reset forms, containing:**
 * Login or registration form.